-Yes, we hear that blame should go to the pharmaceutical companies, but some should good to the insurers as well.
-Together along with physicians, they have created a nightmare.
+Yes, we hear that blame should go to the pharmaceutical companies, but some should go to the insurers as well.
+Together they have created a nightmare.
 During the 1990’s insurers began limiting coverage of behavioral pain therapy.
 Previously, chronic pain was managed largely with cognitive behavioral therapy.
 The biopharmaceutical manufacturers sensed an opportunity to make a profit and took advantage of the insurers reluctance to cover such treatments.
 This led to more prescriptions for pain medication by physicians.
 Physicians in turn complied with what the patients were wanting, and they were seeking quick and simplistic answers to their physical and mental health needs.
 Thus, a crisis was born.

 Let’s quit worrying about who to lay the blame on and just fix the problem.
 Unfortunately, there is no easy quick inexpensive fix.
 It’s going to take a lot of money and a lot of determination.

 In 2018, we passed legislation aimed at reducing the number of opioid prescriptions physicians could write, but that’s not enough.
 We need more treatments centers such as Recovery Point WV.
 Also, making criminals out of those who do drugs is not the answer.
 The answer lies somewhere between empathy and compassion.